What is The Art & Practice of Movement?

 As humans, it is essential, perhaps critical, that we (re)turn toward the understanding that all of life is movement.
 In spite of being a “dancer”, I had to (re)learn to inhabit my bodily self; to feel truths and release lies; to find clarity in my own unique, self-loving, purpose: a conscious participation in what Kimerer calls, “a rhythm of bodily becoming.”
 The A&PofM is simply an opportunity to move and move again into our truest selves, into the overcoming of obstacles, into more knowledge, and even through pain, into the ultimate source of life found in our moving bodily self.
 It is the practice of any movement —listening for impulses to move that arise— and allowing this movement to inspire our potential to craft a healthier and more beautiful life.

 For too long we have lived our bodies as colonized nations, a comparison I learned from my teacher, Thea Elijah.
-We have been taught to stop moving to think and that our minds are the only source of power.
+We have been taught to stop moving to think.
+That our minds, thinking from chairs, are the only sources of power.
 We are bombarded by a deluge of outside information regarding our mental, physical, emotional, societal, cultural, political and spiritual health that our minds sort and dictate.
 Yet, are we living more fully with so much information or are we burdened by the takeover of our bodily selves by mental domination?

 Imagine if we changed the patterns of movement within our own bodily selves and the potential impact this would have in the outer world.
 Imagine what the mind colonizing the body means for us internally: What thoughts, conditionings, ideologies, doctrines, “shoulds” and “shouldn’ts” move within and obstruct a loving purpose in this life?
 This work of undoing and transfiguring individual and collective pain begins in the bodily self.
 How we move from inside impacts what we create, perceive, conceive and draw from in the outer world.
 The inner and outer world is an interconnected whole of which we are all a significant part.
 We have the capacity to (re)imagine and (re)create the world through our moving bodily selves.

-We are movement with infinite source; and the mind follows in that line or circle dance!
+We are movement with infinite source; and the mind follows in that weaving and circular dance!
 We must participate in the bodily spiraling inward and outward source that holds all things whole; a source that is accessed within us.
 Can we move in new ways and cultivate bodily selves and thinking that is free of selfishness, hate and fear; fuller in freedom, joy and love?

 This infinite primary source found within has many names —demarcating only one name would arrest its ongoing movement.
 It is a source that is present for all of humanity whether we choose to listen through our movements or not.
 When I facilitate the A&PofM for myself and others I seek to be guided by this source.
 In my facilitator tool belt I also draw from multiple secondary sources including my own personal experience, exploration and movement research.*